Schmo-Productions/rcm_trainer/rcmtrainer-web/README.md

 Create a new branch
 1. git checkout -b "your_branch_name"

-Make your changes in the branch then merging from main
+Make your changes in the branch then merge from main
 1. ⁠git add .
 2. git commit -m “\[Version Number\] - message”
 3. git fetch origin